Greek Orthodox funerals in Australia: an icon-filled Orthodox church during a funeral service

 • 9th day after death

-• 40th day (the mnimosino, the most significant memorial)
+• 40th day (the mnimosyno, the most significant memorial)

 • Yearly anniversaries thereafter

 The 40-day memorial holds particular theological significance.
-Orthodox tradition teaches that the soul undergoes a period of transition after death, and the 40th day marks its final departure.
-The mnimosino on this day is a full church service with koliva, prayers, and community attendance.
+Orthodox tradition holds that the soul undergoes a period of transition after death, and the 40th day is when the most solemn commemorative prayers are offered.
+The mnimosyno on this day is a full church service with koliva, prayers, and community attendance.

-These memorial services are not optional social gestures.
-They are liturgical obligations, and the family is expected to arrange them with the parish priest.
+These memorial services are treated as liturgical obligations rather than optional social gestures, and the family usually arranges them with the parish priest.
 Missing a memorial, particularly the 40-day, would be unusual and noticed within the community.

 Mourning customs